Estate Agent Website Design & Development Tips

 A fresh new design with big images that really showed off the properties to their best.

-This screenshot also shows data feed fields which were styled and spaced nicely to help the eye track across the information.
+This screenshot also shows data feed fields which were styled and spaced nicely to help the eye track the information.

 Better Property CRM integration